nolsova/field/README.md

 ## Disclaimer: A note from the creator

-I'm a newbie and this project was built collaboratively with Claude (Anthropic's AI) over many sessions of trial, error, and iteration.
-I'm not a developer by training, and I can't guarantee I'll be able to fix every bug that comes up.
+I'm a newbie and this project was built collaboratively with Claude AI over many sessions of trial, error, and iteration.
+I'm not a developer.

-That said, I'd love to hear what you run into.
-If you try Field and hit a wall, open an issue and describe what happened, even if I can't fix it immediately, it helps build a picture of what needs work.
-And if you're a developer who wants to contribute fixes or improvements, pull requests are very welcome.

 This is a personal tool that grew into something I wanted to share.
-I hope it's useful to you too.

 ## Philosophy